htcondor/htcondor/docs/admin-manual/logging.rst

     submitted DAGs and other jobs from the submit host run.
 The syntax used in the definition of this configuration variable is different to enable the setting of a unique file name.
-See the :ref:`admin-manual/configuration-macros:configuration file entries for
-    dagman` section for the complete definition.
+See the :ref:`DAGMan Configuration` section for the complete definition.

     Configuration variables that affect this log are